primev/mev-commit-docs/README.md

 # What is mev-commit?

 mev-commit is P2P software that creates a network of execution providers and bidders.
-Bidders can broadcast bids to providers and receive commitments from them.
+Bidders can broadcast bids receive commitments from providers.
 A high throughput POA EVM chain settles the bids at the end of a block slot.

 # Contribution Guidelines